gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 #### Custom cloud credentials

-Grid can orchestrate infrastructure on your own AWS account by simply adding your own AWS credentials.
+Grid can orchestrate infrastructure on your AWS account by simply adding your AWS credentials.

 ![](../../.gitbook/assets/own_creds.gif)

 #### Request Access

-REQUEST access to this feature! message on community slack: gridai-community.slack.com or send email to [support@grid.ai](mailto:support@grid.ai)
+REQUEST access to this feature! message on community slack: [gridai-community.slack.com ](https://join.slack.com/t/gridai-community/shared_invite/zt-ozqiwuif-UYK6rZGVmTTpMfPcVSdicg) or send email to [support@grid.ai](mailto:support@grid.ai)

 {% hint style="danger" %}
-Using your own AWS credentials with Grid is currently not available in the Web UI; see below for CLI instructions.
+Using your AWS credentials with Grid is currently not available in the Web UI; see below for CLI instructions.
 {% endhint %}

-An Amazon EC2 [Auto Scaling Group \(ASG\)](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) contain a collection of machines that share similar characteristics and are treated as a logical grouping for the purposes of fleet management and dynamic scaling.
+An Amazon EC2 [Auto Scaling Group \(ASG\)](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) contain a collection of machines that share similar characteristics and are treated as a logical grouping for fleet management and dynamic scaling.
 We use ASGs to scale your cluster dynamically.

-Request Autoscaling quota beforehand adding a Grid cluster otherwise you may hit quota limits when attempting to scale and jobs will queued and / or cancelled.
+Request Autoscaling quota beforehand adding a Grid cluster otherwise you may hit quota limits when attempting to scale and jobs will be queued and/or canceled.
 Launch template quotas, Instance profile quotas.

 You will also need to request quotas for Launch Configurations and EC2 Instances.
 Our recommendation is to request 1000 of each or more for each instance that you need to use.
 This is based on assumptions of 6 per region, 2 each for sessions and runs for spot instances and non-spot instances and 29 instance \(aka machine / VM\) types.